133rd Infantry Regiment (United States): History

+Civil War

 The 1st Battalion, 133rd Infantry Regiment was originally constituted and organized in May 1861 as an element of the 2nd Iowa Volunteer Infantry and mustered into federal service 27 May 1861.
 It was mustered out of federal service on 12 July 1865 at Louisville, Kentucky.

+Mexican Expedition and World War I

 The 2nd Iowa Volunteer Infantry was mustered again into federal service on 2 June 1916 at Camp Dodge, Iowa for the Mexican Border and stationed at Brownsville, Texas.
 The unit was again and mustered out of federal service on 15 January 1917 at Fort Des Moines, Iowa.
 Soon thereafter, the regiment was again called into federal service on 25 March 1917 and was drafted into federal service on 5 August 1917.
 It was reorganized and redesignated as the 133rd Infantry and assigned to the 34th Infantry Division on 1 October 1917.
-It was demobilized on 18 February 1919 at Camp Grant, Illinois.

-The regiment was consolidated with the 4th Infantry, Iowa State Guard (organized between 1918 and 1919), and was reorganized and federally recognized on 29 March 1921 as the 134th Infantry with headquarters at Sioux City, Iowa.
-It was redesignated as the 133rd Infantry and assigned to the 34th Infantry Division on 11 July 1921.
+Interwar period

+The 133rd Infantry arrived at the port of New York on 24 January 1919 on the USS General G. W. Goethals, and was demobilized 18 February 1919 at Camp Grant, Illinois.
+It was reconstituted in the National Guard in 1921, assigned to the 34th Division, and allotted to the state of Iowa.
+It was reorganized on 11 July 1921 by redesignation of the 134th Infantry (organized and federally recognized on 21 June 1919 as the 4th Infantry, Iowa National Guard, with headquarters at Iowa City, Iowa; redesignated 134th Infantry on 29 March 1921) as the 133rd Infantry.
+The headquarters was successively relocated as follows: Des Moines, Iowa, in 1922; Sioux City, Iowa, 22 September 1927; and Waterloo, Iowa, 19 July 1940.
+The entire regiment was called up to perform the following state duties: riot control during the “Cow War” in Cedar County/Burlington, Iowa, 21 September–25 November 1931; riot control during a workers’ strike at the Swift Meat Packing Plant in Sioux City, Iowa, 19 October–21 November 1938.
+The regiment conducted annual summer training most years at Camp Dodge, Iowa, from 1921–39.
+For at least two years, in 1938 and 1940, the regiment also trained some eighteen company-grade infantry officers of the 89th Division at Camp Dodge and Camp Ripley, Minnesota.

+World War II

+The regiment was inducted into active federal service at home stations on 10 February 1941 and moved to Camp Claiborne, Louisiana, where it arrived on 1 March 1941.
+It was inactivated on 3 November 1945 at Camp Patrick Henry, Virginia.
+The regiment saw service in Italy in 1944 and 1945.